 Be Outside Get them outside in the sunshine and do physical, cardio activities often.

 Read Uplifting Books Read to them or give them things to read that will equip them and cause them to reflect and apply Godly truths to their own lives.
 Limit anything that will lead them to darkness including certain types of video games and music.

 Other Thoughts on Suffering

 Sometimes it is hard to understand why God allows suffering.
 But in it, I believe that God wants us to come to the point of faith and surrender.

-We cannot know exactly why God allows suffering in our lives.
+We cannot know exactly why God allows hard times in our lives.
 But since he has allowed it, we can know God has a purpose for it.
 Is the purpose to draw us closer to himself?
-Is the purpose to bring about greater good out of the suffering than if we didn’t suffer?
+Is the purpose to bring about greater good out of the trial than if we didn’t have it?
 (Like how God brought the greatest good out of Jesus’ suffering---our salvation.)
-Is it to mold us into the likeness of his son (who also suffered greatly)?
+Is it to mold us into the likeness of his Son (who also suffered greatly)?
 Is it to remind us that this world and its pain and suffering is not all that is, but that if a person has believed in Jesus as their Savior that there is hope and freedom from suffering in eternity with God?
 God is not absent in suffering, rather he uses what is bad in the world as something that can be redeemed for good.

-Remember, sometimes it’s easy to understand the arguments about a good God in relation to evil, but when you are going through suffering and feeling the realism of your pain it’s a lot harder to agree to those truths about God.
-Have grace for those suffering and intercede for them to God on their behalf in much prayer.
+Remember, sometimes it’s easy to understand the arguments about a good God in relation to evil, but when you are going through hard times and feeling the realism of your pain it’s a lot harder to agree to those truths about God.
+Have grace for those struggling and intercede for them to God on their behalf in much prayer.
 Pray often over children in their ear shot.